hammertimedk/InstaPreview/README.md

 InstaPreview
 ============

-Instant Preview of blocks for Concrete5
+Instant Preview of blocks for Concrete5 - Warning: This is experimental

 By: Arni Johannesson, 2014, Hammertime (www.hammerti.me / arni@hammerti.me)